rimoi/learn_LAST/README.md

 If you have suggestions or questions, please feel free to open an issue on this repository or comment on the course itself.
 We're watching both :).

-## Thanks!

-And as always, thanks so much for your support and letting us do what we love!

-<3 Your friends at SymfonyCasts